 3. Be careful what you turn on in the home.

-Things like grills, generators, and portable camp stoves should not be turned on in an enclosed space.
+Things like grills should not be turned on in an enclosed space.
 They give off carbon monoxide, and that could turn dangerous if you bring them inside.

 A general rule is don’t use things that burn fuel in a closed space.
 That could include space heaters if you have a fuel-burning one.